 Guide to a Successful cPanel Migration

-Performing a cPanel server migration may seem intimidating.
-If you have Linux-based Web hosting, chances are you are using the popular tool to manage your hosting services.
-Perhaps you are moving to a new server and need to configure cPanel to reflect the new changes.
 The following covers the basics on how to perform a cPanel migration, tools you will need as you go along, and some helpful tips and advice.
 The cPanel’s graphical user interface (GUI) allows users to easily perform most administrative tasks like adding and removing FTP accounts, file/folder and email account management—among others—without using the command line.
 Fortunately, migrating cPanel accounts is also mostly a point-and-click affair.
 It is a bit involved, though, so be sure to have technical assistance in case of a need for urgent help.

 Web Hosting Preparation

-You will need the FTP information for your new cPanel Web hosting account, as well as an FTP client application for uploading and downloading files.
+cPanel Web hosting account, as well as an FTP client application for uploading and downloading files.
 Many free options exist such as FileZilla and CyberDuck.
 It’s also advisable to ensure that your original Web host’s version of cPanel matches that of the new hosting provider.
 This can be confirmed by logging into cPanel and checking “cPanel version” under “Stats” in the left-hand column.
 If both versions are the same, you’ll be less likely to encounter problems.

 Backup and Download of Existing Site